ModelChecker/moxi-mc-flow/README.md

 ## Notes

-- We do not support the CONSTANT and COMPASSION SMV features.
-This claim will be removed from the final version.

 - No model checker (`AVR`, `Pono`, `BtorMC`) supports the justice keyword in BTOR2, but we do support the translation.
 So, a file with a `:fairness` formula will run properly with `translate.py`, but not with `modelcheck.py`.